Why Ashwagandha can be Toxic: A Guide

 Ashwagandha is extracted from either the leaves or the roots, or both.
 The source will dictate the concentrations of the compounds in the powdered extract.

-Leaf Extracts often contain high levels of Withaferin A, while root extracts have comparably low levels of Withaferin A. Since Withaferin A is cytotoxic (used to kill cells, cancer predominantly), we recommend avoiding extracts which are sourced from leaves.
-Therefore, you should ensure to almost always use Ashwagandha extracted from only the roots.
-There are exceptions, but the source should be thoroughly examined prior to purchase or consumption.
+Leaf Extracts often contain high levels of Withaferin A, while root extracts have comparably low levels of Withaferin A. Since Withaferin A is cytotoxic (used to kill cells, cancer predominantly), we recommend avoiding extracts which are sourced from leaves unless they include a certificate of analysis.
+Therefore, you should generally use Ashwagandha extracted from only the roots.
+There are exceptions, but the source should be thoroughly examined prior to purchase or consumption (look or ask for a certificate of analysis).

 Just like with all herbal extracts, Ashwagandha needs to be standardized to a concentration of glycowithanolides to meet the claims that accompany it.
 Common extract strengths vary from 1% - 10%, and there are also branded and patented forms available.